shah314/graphcoloring/README.md

 	Improve the coloring using Iterated Greedy techniques [2] Improve the coloring using min-conflicts local search Report the coloring

+[1]"New methods to color the vertices of a graph", Brelaz D., CACM 22(4) pp 251--256 [2]"Iterated Greedy graph coloring and the difficulty landscape", Culberson J

-Maven is needed to compile and package the code.
+### Maven is needed to compile and package the code.
 For e.g. you might run "brew install maven" on a Mac.
 Compile the code using Maven: